Slow Cooker Chili

 For a long time, I struggled to find a chili recipe that both Blake and I wanted to call “ours”.

-And then I made this Slow Cooker Chili recipe a few years after we were married.
+And then, about five years after we were married, I made this Slow Cooker Chili recipe.
 Blake said, “Never make chili any way but this way again.”

 It might seem that this was a monumental moment of our relationship.
 If chili can really make that happen for a couple, I’m not completely certain.

-But I do know that this recipe, since December 4th, 2004, has continued to be our family’s go-to chili.
+All I do know is that this slow cooker chili recipe has continued to be our family’s go-to chili.
 And I get requests for the recipe whenever I make it for guests.

 I like to make a batch of Honey Cornbread Muffins to serve with chili.

 And our girls love when there are leftover cornbread muffins to eat for breakfast the following morning.
-They warm them up and eat them with a little butter and jam.
+Hatti and Tessa warm up the muffins and eat them with a little butter and jam.

 The muffins are the perfect chili dippers, with a bit of sweetness that contrasts with the savory chili.